is a designer based in Detroit, MI who focuses on materials and objects.

 her current body of work engages in objects that redefine their own roles in and relationships to the domestic landscape.

 She leverages traditional craft processes and material combinations to explore new and unexpected forms of communal systems.
-Because domestic furniture serve as loaded social and cultural objects that typically act as an intermediary between people and space, what happens when their intended use becomes obscured or reconfigured?
-What sorts of new communal space or cultural realities are created?
+Because domestic furniture serve as loaded social objects that typically act as an intermediary between people and space, what happens when their intended use becomes obscured or reconfigured?
+What sorts of new space or cultural realities are created?

 b.
 1991, San Francisco, CA

 2020 MFA 3D Design, Sculpture & Ceramics Elective, Cranbrook Academy of Art, Bloomfield Hills, MI

 2013 BFA Textiles with Honors, Rhode Island School of Design, Providence, RI